BBBase-EHeresy/PPPub/docs/forces_of_evil/azogs_legion.md

 - Signal Tower: 200 points
 - The White Warg: 50 points
-- Stone flail: 20 points
+- Stone [flail]: 20 points
 - [Heavy armour]: 10 points

 - **Stone Flail (ACTIVE)**

 The stone flail is a two-handed weapon that follows the normal rules for flails, with the following exceptions.
-When fighting with the stone flail, Azog’s Fight value is reduced to 6/5+.
+When fighting with the stone flail, Azog's Fight value is reduced to 6/5+.
 Azog does not reduce his Fight value for using the Whirl Special Strike.
 Additionally, Wounds inflicted by the stone flail cause not 1 Wound but D3 Wounds instead (determine the number of Wounds after Fate points are used), and any model that is struck, but not slain, is knocked Prone.

 **SPECIAL RULES**

 - [Burly]
 - **General of the North (ACTIVE)**

-Azog’s [Stand Fast!] rule has a range of 12" and, unlike any other Hero model’s [Stand Fast!] rule, can affect other Orc Hero models.
+Azog's [Stand Fast!] rule has a range of 12" and, unlike any other Hero model's [Stand Fast!] rule, can affect other Orc Hero models.

 - **I am the Master (ACTIVE)**